 18. Killick Hitch

 If you are planning to hitch a knot to an object of odd shapes, this the perfect knot to use.
-It is also called as the kelleg hitch and a combination of a half hitch and a timber hitch.
-You can use this knot when pulling or lifting an object.
+It is also called as the kelleg hitch.
+A combination of a half hitch and a timber hitch, you can also use this knot when pulling or lifting an object.

 19. Halyard Bend

-You can use this type of knot to attach the end of a line or rope to any object that is cylindrical in shape.
-Also, you need to tie it at a right angle.
-This is another version of timber hitch doing a double loop around and a single tuck underneath.
+This type of knot is used to attach the end of a line or rope to any object that is cylindrical in shape.
+You need to tie it at a right angle though.
+This is another version of timber hitch doing a double loop around and single tuck underneath.

 20. Rolling Hitch

 You can use this knot when tying it to another rope, a pole, or any rod.
 This type of knot resists any kind of movement lengthwise with a single pull.
 This is commonly used when sailing as a stopper when relaxing any tension over a sheet clearing any blockage.